Module 3 of 10

 You can stop here if you'd like.
 You now know what Claude Code is, have it installed, and had your first session.
 That's a solid working foundation.

 Take a break if you need one.
-Make some chai.
+Grab a coffee.
 Module 4 will be here when you're back.